gwen-interpreter/gwen-web/README.md

 contribution.
 Submissions can be made using pull requests.
 Each submission is reviewed and verified by the project's committer's before being integrated and released to the community.
-We ask that all code submissions include unit tests or coverage through an existing or newly created sample feature file.
+We ask that all code submissions include unit tests or sample test features providing relevant coverage.

 By sending a pull request, we assume that you agree to release your work under the license that covers this software.